MolSSI/QCFractal/docs/source/index.rst

  - `QCEngine <https://github.com/MolSSI/QCEngine>`_ - A computational middleware to provide IO to a variety of quantum chemistry programs.
  - `QCFractal <https://github.com/MolSSI/QCFractal>`_ - A distributed compute and database platform powered by QCEngine and QCSchema.

-The QCArchive project's primary supports comes from `The Molecular Sciences Software Institute <https://molssi.org>`_.
+The QCArchive project's primary support comes from `The Molecular Sciences Software Institute <https://molssi.org>`_.

 ========